 Sometimes events, travel and sports games can become very overwhelming for a person with a sensory disability.
-With all these sounds, smells and sights to see, it can sometimes overload a person's thought processes with the overstimulation of their senses.

 Sensory rooms can be developed to have tactile, auditory or visual stimulation